 Since TimeForge stores all of your employees’ attendance and shift records securely in the cloud, you won’t have a physical paper trail to keep track of.
 By simply going to your Reporting page, you can search for the information you need through our numerous scheduling and attendance reports available.

-Along with our reporting tools, you can view changes made to a schedule after it was posted or attendance edits in the Audit Log:
+Along with our reporting tools, you can use the Audit Log to view Attendance edits and changes made to a schedule after it was posted:

 Third Stage of Labor Law Noncompliance: Confused or unsure about the rules